Use your skills and earn money with your work

 Sorry "Kona" should be "Kone" - it was an iPad substitution!

-Stephen Nyberg 7 months ago
+Stephen Nyberg over 11 years ago

 I understand where you are coming from Simonr but Konecrane has 7 chain hoist cranes so that is a max of 7 chains (I'm not sure if the all use a different size.)
 Also, no mater how innovative they or we get, the inspection standards still have to be met. so any new inventive method still needs to meet the standard of the governing body.
 That is what myself and Dave were going for, not trying to tell people to stay in the box with their thinking but to make sure the box is still included.